ProfessorFormer Director, Kavli Institute for the Physics and Mathematics of the Universe (IPMU), University of Tokyo

 Hitoshi Murayama is a well-known theoretical particle physicist who works broadly, even on astrophysics, cosmology, and condensed matter physics.
-He has been a professor in the University of California, Berkeley, since 2000, and is also the founding director of the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) at the University of Tokyo since 2007.
+He has been a professor in the University of California, Berkeley, since 2000, and is also the founding director of the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) at the University of Tokyo, serving from 2007 to 2018.
 Born in Japan, lived in Germany for four years and in the US for 21 years, served on advisory committees in around the world, he is a multi-cultural global denizen.
 In October 2014, he was invited to give a speech at the United Nations headquarters in New York about how science unites people and brings peace.
 He received the Yukawa Commemoration Prize in Theoretical Physics and is a Fellow of the American Physical Society and the American Academy of Arts and Sciences.

 I am working on particle physics, trying to understand the fundamental constituents of matter and the forces acting among them.
 The so-called "Standard Model" of particle physics is very successful, and the Higgs boson, which is the "core" of the Standard Model, is supposed to be discovered this decade.
 However, there are still many problems which remain unanswered even with a future discovery of the Higgs boson.
 Why are there so many "elementary" particles, repeating three generations which have identical properties except their masses?
 Why are there three (electromagnetic, weak and strong) forces acting on elementary particles in a seemingly random manner?
 Why does Higgs boson exist and play such a special role?
 Why is the Universe so long-lived and has more matter than anti-matter in it?